Quantum and classical ergotropy from relative entropies: Classical Ergotropy from Inhomogeneity

-We start with the classical distribution, $p(\Gamma)$, that measures how likely it is to find a system at a point in phase space $\Gamma$.
-Now consider a situation in which $\Gamma$ is sampled microcanonically from an (initial) energy surface $A$, and we then let $p_A(\Gamma)$ evolve under Liouville's equation.
-We are interest in assessing how close to equilibrium the system is driven.
-To this end, consider the joint probability of finding $\Gamma'$ on energy surface $B$, given that $\Gamma$ was sampled from energy surface $A$,
+We start with the classical distribution, $p(\Gamma)$, which measures how likely it is to find a system at a point in phase space $\Gamma$.
+Now consider a situation in which $\Gamma$ is sampled microcanonically from an (initial) energy surface $A$; we then let $p_A(\Gamma)$ evolve under Liouville's equation.
+We are interested in assessing how close to equilibrium the system is driven.
+To this end, consider the joint {distribution} of finding $\Gamma'$ on energy surface $B$, given that $\Gamma$ was sampled from energy surface $A$